How We’re Handling COVID-19

-- Once inside a doctor and nurse will evaluate your pet, obtain its vitals and then a doctor will call you to discuss the reason for your visit.
+- Once inside a doctor and veterinary nurse will evaluate your pet, obtain their vitals and then a doctor will call you to discuss the reason for your visit.

-- While on the phone with the doctor, an estimate of costs will be generated and discussed and if you approve, a payment link will be sent via email so that you are able to conveniently pay while you are waiting outside, minimizing your wait time and additional contact time with our staff as an additional protection measure for both you and them.
+- While on the phone with the doctor, an estimate of costs will be generated and discussed and if you approve, a payment link will be sent via email.
+You'll then be able to conveniently pay while you are waiting outside, minimizing your wait time and additional contact time with our staff as an additional protection measure for both you and them.

-- After your pet has been treated, if there is an additional follow-up information that a doctor or nurse needs to share with you (results etc), they will call you to discuss these results and any additional recommended treatment or plan.
+- After your pet has been treated, if there is an additional follow-up information that a doctor or veterinary nurse needs to share with you (results, etc), they will call you to discuss these results and any additional recommended treatment or plan.

 Our team has done a great job making our pet parents feel at ease when dropping off their furbabies, and they've made an incredible adjustment to the “new normal” we are experiencing.

 Can't get to us?
 We've launched telehealth to help provide veterinary care during the age of COVID-19.
-We're offering 20-minute virtual exams via Google Hangouts — make an appointment if you have questions or would like to speak with one of our veterinarians.
-Telehealth is a win-win for us — since we are working with a skeleton crew in the clinic, our team is able to work from home and communicate directly with clients through the app.
-One of our priorities during this time is making sure we keep our team engaged and working – which means they keep getting paid!
+We're offering 20-minute virtual exams via Google Hangouts.
+Make an appointment if you have questions or would like to speak with one of our veterinarians.

 At Bond Vet, we always put our team first — their health and wellness is our utmost priority, as we can’t do what we do without taking care of our team.
 It has been truly amazing to see how our team has come together in the clinic everyday, in the face of so much uncertainty.
 We have implemented various coronavirus protocols, from extra cleaning and disinfecting the clinic to incremental hand washing.
 In spite of it all, morale is high, as our team lives and loves to take care of your pets.

-We don’t know how long this crisis will go on, but we plan to continue opening additional clinics throughout NYC and growing our team with amazing veterinary specialists (check out our openings).
-Look out for an update on our Upper West Side clinic opening in April and our Chelsea clinic this summer!
+We don’t know how long this situation will go on, but we plan to continue opening additional clinics throughout NYC and growing our team with amazing veterinary specialists (check out our openings).
+Get on our email list for updates about the Park Slope and Astoria clinics, coming this winter.

 Embrace Your Pets